Flipper-Community/flipper-community-wiki/flip-wiki/docs/mifareclassic.md

 Q: **When I read the card in the NFC app, it says "(Hard)" at the top.
 How do I find new keys?**

 A: You need to perform a Hardnested attack using the nonces your Flipper Zero saved when reading the card.
-A process will be made available soon.
+Follow the guide to run HardnestedRecovery [here](https://github.com/noproto/HardnestedRecovery#usage).

 ## Emulation